How to scan on iPhone

 Personal keepsakes & artwork

 Scanning is also a great way of digitizing personal photographs and other keepsakes, like cards and letters.
 Going digital means adding extra protection to your most precious memories.
 In the unfortunate scenario that you lose the originals, you’ve still got them backed up digitally.
-This means, by using cloud storage, you can keep your favorite photos with you everywhere you go.
+This means, by using file backup and cloud storage, you can keep your favorite photos with you everywhere you go.

 If you’re artsy, scanning your paintings and illustrations makes it easier to share your work, and even enhance it with digital editing.